TharangaMahavila/Text-Analyser/README.md

 # Text Analyser – Console Program

 A simple and interactive **Python console application** that analyses text files along the various kind of parameters and generate the visualizations for them.
-It supports for identifying **spelling mistakes** and supports for multiple file types (like `.txt` and `.docx`) and automatically handles dependency installation when needed.
+It supports for identifying **spelling mistakes** and supports for multiple file types (like `.txt` and `.py`) and automatically handles dependency installation when needed.

 ---